playboy777/learngit/readme.txt

 Git is a distribute version control system.
-GIt 000 is free software.
+GIt 000 is free software distrubuted under the GPL.
-test